 When the stability of any property is affected by subsidence, fire, flooding or explosion, it is the Structural Engineer who will be able to determine the degree of damage and suggest the necessary remedial action.

-Structure accounts for up to 30% of the building costs, with the rest being split between Land costs, legal fees, services and fit-out.
-It is therefore vital that the correct structure is chose to suit the project, its location, final use, etc. The structure will form the base that all other trades sit on, mistakes will cause problems defects throughout the life of the building.
+Structure accounts for up to 30-40% of building costs, with the rest being, services and fit-out.
+It is vital that the correct structure is chose to suit the project, its location, final use, etc. The structure will form the base that all other trades sit on, mistakes will cause problems defects throughout the life of the building.
+Our Chartered Engineers will ensure the structure used is appropriate.